Isolated Permeablized Cardiomyocyte Functional Analysis

 The myofilament is regulated by protein phosphorylation and other post-translational modifications (PTMs).
 Mass spectrometry provides an un-biased snapshot at a huge number of proteins and PTMs in a sample.
 Combined with sample fractionation and enrichment, this allows us to observe even very rare events that can have very significant affects in the heart.

-Bioengineering and Prototyping
+Bioengineering & Prototyping

 We have our own protoyping bench, but work closely with the Department's Machine Shop Core facility to generate new experimental systems and improve our existing instruments.
 The machine shop is fully equipped, including a computer-aided mill, a lathe, and 3D printer.